Editorial Style Guide

-Capitalize academic departments and administrative offices when using the full formal title.
+Capitalize academic departments when using the full formal title.
 Lowercase informal title, the preferable usage in body copy.

-Use “department” for academic departments; use “office” to refer to administrative department.
+Use “department” for academic departments; use “office” to refer to administrative departments.
+See also, academic departments.

 Use figures and spell out inches, feet, yards, etc., to indicate depth, height, length and width.

 - He is 4 feet 6 inches tall.

 - The carpet is 6 feet by 10 feet.

 - The building has 70,000 square feet of floor space.